 Cremation Burial: $200.00

 Infant Grave Opening: $100.00 (Note: Infant rate applies for a casket 14″x20″ or less in size)

 Additional fee if after 2:30 PM: $175.00

-Burials are not available on Sunday or on holidays observed by the City.
+Burials are not available on Sundays or holidays observed by the City.

 Shrub Removal: No Charge